vincenttvo/vincenttvo.github.io/Zero_Trust/zero-trust.md

 ## Screenshots
 **Zero Trust Configurations:**

-- Network Zones
+**Network Zones**
 - Created network zones to allow access from trusted areas.

 ![Okta Network Zones](Images_Zero_Trust/okta-network-zones.png)

-- Adaptive MFA Okta Policies
+**Adaptive MFA Okta Policies**
 - Created adaptive MFA policies based on user location, device, and role (ie. Employee, third-party, contractor)

 ![Okta Adaptive MFA Policies](Images_Zero_Trust/okta-adaptive-mfa-auth-policies.png)

-- Configured Okta and Kandji to deploy certificate to endpoints to be managed devices using Okta Verify.
+**Configured Okta and Kandji to deploy certificate to endpoints to be managed devices using Okta Verify**
 - This allowed devices to authenticate and verify they are in possession of the machine.

 ![Kandji and Okta Device Trust](Images_Zero_Trust/kandji-okta-device-trust.png)